Confined environment psychology: The Zimbardo Experiment

 Another example of a physical confined environment is the Stanford environment prison test, also known as the Zimbardo experiment.
 The Zimbardo experiment was conducted by an American psychologist and Stanford University Professor named Phillip Zimbardo in 1971.
 Using the bottom level of the Psychology building in Stanford University, Zimbardo transformed it into a mock prison, whereby random participants were assigned different prison roles, including prisoners and guards.
 Each participant was given an ID number and prison uniform to deprive them of their identity.
 The participants were given their assigned roles and soon started behaving as they were legitimately a prisoner or a prison guard.
 Those assigned as prison guards began to adopt authoritative mannerisms and asserted their dominance over the prisoners by punishing them physically, often through push-ups.
 The psychological impact of being in a confined prison was demonstrated when Prisoner #8612 experienced uncontrollable rage within 36 hours of the experiment.

-NASA Mars One
+Simulated Mars Missions

-The NASA Mars One isolation mission examines the social and individual psychological conditions of living on Mars for 32 to 33 months.
-There has been extensive research conducted by Michigan State University Professor Steve Kozlowski regarding team cohesion in confined environments.
-Experiments have been performed around the Mauna Loa volcano in Hawaii and Antarctica to mimic the conditions of Mars.
-The official NASA Mars One program is yet to be conducted, with the program aiming to "establish a permanent human settlement in Mars".
+NASA-funded isolation experiments designed to simulate missions to Mars have examined the social and individual psychological conditions of living on Mars for 32 to 33 months.
+The research conducted by Michigan State University Professor Steve Kozlowski addressed team cohesion in confined environments.
+Experiments have been performed around the Mauna Loa volcano in Hawaii and Antarctica to mimic the isolated conditions of Mars.